SoaresAlisson/codifyR/README.md

 ## TODO - Future improvements

-- option do add a brief quantitative description of the category, and words marked in the coded text or in a separated file.
-- Use vector and list object as input to the text tagger
+- Use dataframe or list object as input to the text tagger
 - import yaml file with dictionary of terms
+- option do add a brief quantitative description of the categories and words marked in two options: in the html coded text or in a separated file.
-- Make easier to pickup a color
+- Maybe to make easier to pickup a color
 - a live render with a shiny app
+- integrate with NER of SpacyR
 - Use Large Language Model, probably with {rollama}, helping to codify text.